Fluke (film)

-Fluke is a 1995 fantasy drama film directed by Carlo Carlei and starring Matthew Modine as the voice of the title character with supporting roles featuring Eric Stoltz, Nancy Travis, Max Pomeranc, Bill Cobbs, Ron Perlman, Jon Polito and Samuel L. Jackson as the voice of Rumbo.
-The film was based on the 1977 novel of the same name by James Herbert.
+Fluke is a 1995 American fantasy drama film directed by Carlo Carlei from a screenplay by Carlei and James Carrington, based on the 1977 novel of the same name by James Herbert.
+It stars Matthew Modine as a self-centered businessman who is reincarnated as a dog and attempts to reconnect with his family.
+Nancy Travis, Eric Stoltz, Jon Polito, Max Pomeranc, and Samuel L. Jackson appear in supporting roles.

-Released in theaters on June 2, 1995, the film was a box-office bomb, grossing just $3,987,768 against a budget of $15 million, and received negative reviews from critics.
+The film was theatrically released in the United States on June 2, 1995, by MGM/UA Distribution Co.
+It received mixed to negative reviews from critics and underperformed at the box office, grossing only $3.9 million.
+At the 22nd Saturn Awards, it earned two nominations: Best Fantasy Film and Best Performance by a Younger Actor for Pomeranc.

 Plot

 A mutt puppy who has flashing memories and dreams of having lived a human life is taken to a pound and eventually escapes.
 He is raised by an elderly homeless woman named Bella, who gives him the name Fluke, stating that he is a "fluke by nature, Fluke by name."
 Fluke supports Bella by helping her earn money from passing strangers, who are impressed with Fluke's ability to beat Bella's shell game.

 After Bella dies of an illness, Fluke meets a street-wise dog named Rumbo who takes him to see a man named Bert who feeds them.
 Fluke matures into an adult dog and eventually realizes that he was once a man named Thomas P. Johnson, who died in a car crash.

 Fluke is abducted by a man named Sylvester to be used in makeup experiments at a cosmetics company.
 During his captivity, Rumbo comes to the rescue, but is shot by Sylvester as he and Fluke escape.
 A dying Rumbo tells Fluke that the black-and-white snapshot of a man in a sailor suit on Bert's wall was him and Bert was his brother and that he wishes to smell the sea again, suggesting that he died in the line of duty.

 After Rumbo's death, Fluke seeks out his surviving wife Carol and son Brian and reunites with them by becoming their new family dog.
 Though Carol is apprehensive about adopting Fluke, she caves in, seeing how Brian has quickly bonded with Fluke.
 During his life as a dog, Fluke gets to know his family better and realizes that he had been a distant workaholic.

 As more memories return, Fluke suspects that his human death was caused by his former business partner, Jeff Newman.
 Enraged by this and that Jeff is now dating Carol, Fluke viciously attacks him when he visits the house, and ends up getting put outside.
 Jeff calls for Animal Control against the protests of Brian, and Fluke is forced to run from the premises.